CSHoggard/academic-kickstart/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD Archaeology
+  - course: Ph.D.
+Archaeology
     institution: University of Southampton
     year: 2016
-  - course: MA Palaeolithic Archaeology & Human Origins
+  - course: M.A.
+Palaeo.
+Arch. & Human Origins
     institution: University of Southampton
     year: 2013
-  - course: BA (Hons) Archaeology
+  - course: B.A.
+(Hons) Archaeology
     institution: University of Southampton
     year: 2012